To really get a good sense of our home remedy for the flu, please make sure you read the Eight Simple Secrets to Treating a Cold Naturally.

 So many people are concerned about the flu this time of year.
 Rightly so.

 Did you know that this years flu vaccines are made from last years flu virus?
 Flu viruses adapt very quickly, and one can never be sure that a flu shot is really going to help.

 The best thing you can do for the flu is focus on building a healthy immune system.
 That is the best home remedy for the flu.

 Concentrate on your diet.

 To keep it simple, eat live foods like miso.
-Click here for the page on soup and miso.
 Like I said, review the Eight Simple Secret to Treating a Cold Naturally.
 There is a wealth of information there.